blueconcept01/complaints_aggregation/README.md

 As specified, there are external dependancies for this project (nothing that needs to be pip installed).
 You can run the parser by running the command:

-`python3 ./src/consumer_complaints.py ./input/complaints.csv ./output/report.csv`
+`python3.8 ./src/consumer_complaints.py ./input/complaints.csv ./output/report.csv`

 or the run.sh file that also just runs the command.

-Python 3.7.7 was used to be tested here.
+Python 3.8 was ysed

 # While running